 Our interviews with institutional investors reveal a wide range of reasons they pursue sustainable investing.
 The three most common motivations are as follows:

+Aligning strategies with the priorities of beneficiaries and stakeholders.
 Demand from fund beneficiaries and other stakeholders has driven some institutional investors to develop sustainable investing strategies.
 This demand has followed greater public attention to the global sustainability agenda.
 Sustainable investing strategies seem to have particular appeal among younger generations: some two-thirds of high-net-worth millennials surveyed in the United States agreed with the statement, “My investment decisions are a way to express my social, political, or environmental values.”
-More than one-third of high-net-worth baby boomers expressed the same belief—a noteworthy proportion, given that baby boomers are a major constituency for institutional investors.
-Some investors wish to “do good” for society by providing capital to companies with favorable ESG features (without compromising risk-adjusted returns).
-Aligning strategies with the priorities of beneficiaries and stakeholders.
+More than one-third of high-net-worth baby boomers expressed the same belief—a noteworthy proportion, given that baby boomers are a major constituency for institutional investors.3 Some investors wish to “do good” for society by providing capital to companies with favorable ESG features (without compromising risk-adjusted returns).

 As more investors consider ESG factors, they are likely to encounter certain common challenges.
 There are some lessons they should keep in mind on how to define their approaches and maximize the benefits of sustainable investing.